Cost of Living | Money | New Parent | Your Journey

 The Mobility Trust

 Mobility Trust provides powered wheelchairs and scooters for people who have severe disabilities of any age and who cannot obtain such equipment through other means.
 Please note that the type of scooter provided will need a car hoist or car ramps when transporting it in a car.
-Mobility Trust does not provide folding/portable scooters.
+The Mobility Trust does not provide folding/portable scooters.

 Find further information and apply here.